 I am sure that the Minister did not mean to mislead the House regarding the impact of the flu epidemic on our A&Es, so will he confirm that the delays to people being treated in A&E, and the fact that people have been waiting on trollies in corridors and that ambulances have been queueing at the doors of A&E, predated the flu epidemic?

 The hon.
-Gentleman makes quite a serious allegation in terms of my misleading the House.
+Gentleman makes quite a serious allegation of my misleading the House.
 What I was very clear about is that there has been a 35% increase in attendances at A&E as a result of flu this year compared with last year, and that around 3,000 beds are currently occupied by patients with flu and around 700 beds are occupied by those with norovirus.
 Clearly, that has resulted in significant seasonal pressures this year, which have placed strain on the system.
 That was recognised by the Government in the additional funding that was put in place.
 It was recognised by the NHS, as Sir Bruce Keogh set out in the early planning that was undertaken, and it is simply wrong for the hon.
 Gentleman to ignore the impact of flu this year, given the way that in 2009 the then Opposition were very responsible in recognising its impact.